Warnings for Besponsa

 QT Interval Prolongation

-In the INO-VATE ALL trial, increases in QT interval corrected for heart rate using Fridericia’s formula (QTcF) of ≥ to 60 msec from baseline were measured in 4/162 patients (3%).
-No patients had QTcF values greater than 500 msec [see CLINICAL PHARMACOLOGY].
-Grade 2 QT prolongation was reported in 2/164 patients (1%).
-No ≥ Grade 3 QT prolongation or events of Torsade de Pointes were reported [see ADVERSE REACTIONS].
+BESPONSA can cause QT interval prolongation.
+In adult patients in the INO-VATE ALL trial, increases in QT interval corrected for heart rate using Fridericia’s formula (QTcF) of ≥ to 60 msec from baseline occurred in 4/162 patients (3%).
+Grade 2 QT prolongation was reported in 2/164 patients (1%) [see ADVERSE REACTIONS and CLINICAL PHARMACOLOGY].

 Embryo-Fetal Toxicity

 Based on its mechanism of action and findings from animal studies, BESPONSA can cause embryo-fetal harm when administered to a pregnant woman.
 In animal studies, inotuzumab ozogamicin caused embryo-fetal toxicities, starting at a dose that was approximately 0.4 times the exposure in patients at the maximum recommended dose, based on the area under the concentration-time curve (AUC).
-Advise females of reproductive potential to use effective contraception during treatment with BESPONSA and for at least 8 months after the final dose of BESPONSA.
-Advise males with female partners of reproductive potential to use effective contraception during treatment with BESPONSA and for at least 5 months after the last dose of BESPONSA.
-Apprise pregnant women of the potential risk to the fetus.
-Advise women to contact their healthcare provider if they become pregnant or if pregnancy is suspected during treatment with BESPONSA [see Use In Specific Populations, CLINICAL PHARMACOLOGY , Nonclinical Toxicology].
+Advise females of reproductive potential to use effective contraception during treatment with BESPONSA and for 8 months after the last dose.
+Advise males with female partners of reproductive potential to use effective contraception during treatment with BESPONSA and for 5 months after the last dose.
+Advise pregnant women of the potential risk to the fetus.
+Advise women to contact their healthcare provider if they become pregnant or if pregnancy is suspected during treatment with BESPONSA [see Use In Specific Populations, CLINICAL PHARMACOLOGY and Nonclinical Toxicology].

 Nonclinical Toxicology